harshitpandey0426/Meal-reccomendation/README.md

 • Suggestion to buy missing ingredients if particular meal is selected by the user.

-TO run execute the following command
+To run execute the following command

 python3 run.py